ChengHan111/E2VPT/README.md

 # E2VPT: An Effective and Efficient Approach for Visual Prompt Tuning
 ------

 (👉Under construction!
+You can currently check command.txt for commands.
 There are several redundancies in the current version, and the commands/instructions are not perfectly ready for formal release.
 I will gradually update it!
 Please stay tuned.)

-Our [arxiv](https://arxiv.org/abs/2307.13770) version is currently availible.
+Our [arxiv](https://arxiv.org/abs/2307.13770) version is currently available.
 Please check it out! 🔥🔥🔥

 This repository contains the official PyTorch implementation for E2VPT: An Effective and Efficient Approach for Visual Prompt Tuning.
 Our work is based on Visual Prompt Tuning [VPT](https://github.com/KMnP/vpt), and we thank the great work of them.